Russ Grimm: Early life and college

-Grimm was the center for Pitt from 1977-1980.
+Grimm was the center for Pitt from 1977 to 1980.
 He was part of an elite team that included future Hall of Fame linebacker Rickey Jackson, future Pro Bowl guard Mark May, and future Pro Bowl linebacker Hugh Green, who all joined the team in the same year, as well as future Hall of Fame quarterback Dan Marino, who joined the Panthers in Grimm's final two seasons.
 In 1980, the team added future five-time pro bowl defensive lineman Bill Maas, future NFL receiver Dwight Collins, and future NFL defensive back Tim Lewis.
-Those two years of 1979 and 1980 were among the best in school history, as the team posted a 22-2 record over that span and barely missed out on playing for the national championship both times.
+Those two years of 1979 and 1980 were among the best in school history, as the team posted a 22–2 record over that span and barely missed out on playing for the national championship both times.
 In 1980, future Pro Bowl tackle Jimbo Covert joined Grimm on the offensive line, giving Pitt a total of three future Pro Bowl stars out of their five offensive line starters.
 "There were games when my uniform never got dirty," recalled Marino.
 "There were games when I never hit the ground.
 That's incredible."